 Under the Affordable Care Act, community rating requirements limit insurers’ ability to use health risk to set premiums.
 When considering how these rating requirements affect self-insurance and the small group markets, lower risk firms may be more likely to self-insure, while higher risk firms may be more likely to join the small group market, creating adverse selection in the small group market.
 This webinar explores those questions and looks across states to determine how community rating requirements could impact self-insurance and the small group market.
-Speakers will describe various policy solutions to this potential issue and will discuss how changes to the ACA might hurt or help employers who are self-insured or in the small group market.
+Speakers describe various policy solutions to this potential issue and discuss how changes to the ACA might hurt or help employers who are self-insured or in the small group market.

 Part Three: Medicaid Expansions & Personal Finance